paymill/paymill-java/README.md

 ### 3.0.0
 * Improved implementation internally, now most of the configuration uses annotations and reflection.
-* Package name changed from de.paymill to com.paymill .
+* Package name changed from de.paymill to com.paymill.
 - Removed singleton Paymill object and replaced with a PaymillContext object.
 + All services are now directly accessible from PaymillContext.
 + Improved list handling.
 Now the list method returns a PaymillList, which also contains the dataCount.
 All models now contain methods to create filter and sort criteria.